You might know what your ideal property might cost, but you don't know what you can afford until you're sure you can get a mortgage.

 - But if interest rates fall lower, you'd miss out on any saving.

-Standard Variable Rate Discount mortgages (SVR): This type of mortgage is discounted against a lender's SVR for a fixed period of time.
+SVR Discount mortgages: This type of mortgage is discounted against a lender's SVR for a fixed period of time.
 After this, the rate will revert back to a lender's SVR for the remaining term of the mortgage.
 Again, you may be able to secure another Standard Variable Rate Discount or other type of mortgage deal after the discounted period.

 - You would pay less if a lender's SVR falls, but if a lender's SVR rate rises you will have to pay more.